EU offers Greece migration support amid mounting refugee crisis | DW | 03.03.2020

 "In the coming days and week we will work to ensure we deliver the support that is needed.
 The situation is not only Greece's issue to manage," said von der Leyen during a press conference in Greece.
 "It is the responsibility of Europe as a whole."

 Turkish President Recep Tayyip Erdogan allowed thousands to proceed towards Greece's border in recent days after a fresh Syrian regime offensive in Idlib triggered an exodus of refugees fleeing the fighting.
-The offensive included an attack on Turkish forces in their Syrian outpost of Idlib.
+The offensive included a brazen attack last week on Turkish forces in their Syrian outpost of Idlib.

+Erdogan has also accused Brussels of failing to share the burden despite an EU assistance package earmarked for Ankara worth €6 billion.

+"After we opened the doors, there were multiple calls saying, 'Close the doors,'" Erdogan said in a televised address to the nation on Monday.
+"I told them, 'It's done.
+It's finished.
+The doors are now open.' ...
+Hundreds of thousands have crossed, soon it will be millions."

 Read more: Europe faces 'serious decision' on refugees amid Idlib catastrophe